-Single parent's child allowance (iiksikvanema lapse toetus): a non means-tested benefit, paid as a supplement to the child allowance.
+Single parent's child allowance (üksikvanema lapse toetus): a non means-tested benefit, paid as a supplement to the child allowance.
 Single parents are the parents of resident dependent children whose birth registration certificate does not have an entry concerning the father or the other parent is officially declared missing/wanted.

 Childcare allowance (lapsehooldustasu): a non means-tested monthly benefit paid to one of the parents in respect of children under 3 years of age and in respect of children from 3 to 8 years of age if there are 3 or more children or children under 3 years of age in the family.
-Since 1st January 2009 if a parent receives parental benefits then the parent cannot receive the child care allowance also for any other children.
+Since 1st January 2009 if a parent receives parental benefits, then the parent cannot receive the childcare allowance also for any other children.
 Parents are allowed to work when receiving childcare allowance without reduction in the benefit.
 The benefit is gradually abolishing from September 2019.

-Allowance for families with many children (lasterikka pere toetus): a non means-tested benefit for the families with 3-6 children (£300 per month) and 7+ children (£400 per month).
-In July 2017, this replaced parent's allowance for families with 7 or more children (seitsme- ja enamalapselise pere vanema toetus), which was a monthly allowance for the parent of seven or more children.
+Allowance for families with many children (lasterikka pere toetus): a non means-tested benefit for families with 3-6 children ($\in 300$ per month) and 7+ children ($\in 400$ per month).